 Then change the second circle so that it is 12.5mm across:

-*To make a copy of the design, you can do this by selecting the design then:
+*To make a copy of any shape, you can do this by selecting the shape then:

 - using the shortcut of Ctrl + D

 - … or by copying and pasting (Ctrl + C then Ctrl + V)